 Police Reports Public Record

 There are various public record categories that will serve the purpose of checking criminal background and Online Public Police Records is a good starting point.
 It is basically a compilation of all Police Reports relating to the individual.
 The information covers all interaction with the Police including administrative and informative matters such as household permits, address change, lost and found, missing person and so forth.

 As Public Police Records are public records, they can be accessed by anyone so long as requirements are complied with.
 Having that said, the use of the information derived from them is restrictive.
 Laws are stringent and protective on privacy and discrimination.
-As an example, the use of Public Police Records in employment and volunteer screening is only permissible if consent from the subject to conduct the search is granted by them beforehand.
+Public Police Records are meant for transparency and for the protection of the public in general.

 Police administration is in practice decentralized down to respective county police departments but as a matter of jurisdiction, they come under the state government.
 As a result, there are variations from state to state on the treatment of Public Police Records but by and large, they all can be obtained directly from the police departments or other state agencies tasked with the function.